emilypx/appfair.github.io/index.md

  - [https://github.com/appfair/App.git](https://github.com/appfair/App.git) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
  - [https://github.com/appfair/Fair.git](https://github.com/appfair/Fair.git) is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
 The `Fair` library is the only required dependency (and the library itself has no other dependencies) for your app's [https://github.com/appfair/App.git](https://github.com/appfair/App.git) fork.

-## The Integrate Pull Request
+## The Integrate pull request

-Upon submitting a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your `/APP-ORG/App.git` fork's changes, your project will be automatically built, signed, and packaged as a native macOS application.
+Upon submitting a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your `/APP-ORG/App.git` fork's changes, your project will be automatically built, signed, and packaged as a native macOS application.

 These releases can be browsed, searched, and installed using the macOS the **App Fair.app** catalog browser application, which acts as the hub for discovering, researching, installing, and updating apps.